-Construction of QUASAR will take advantage of equipment and assembly plans produced by the NCSX project [11].
-All 18 modular coils and all 18 TF coils were fabricated, with modular coil winding centers falling within a ± 0.5 mm tolerance band over ~90% of their circumference.
-A completed modular coil is shown in Fig. 4.
-In addition, all vacuum vessel components, consisting of three toroidal sectors and dozens of port extensions, were fabricated.
-A vacuum vessel sector, with installed services including heating and cooling tubes, magnetic diagnostics, and temperature sensors, is pictured in Fig. 5.
+Construction of QUASAR will take advantage of equipment and assembly plans produced by the NCSX project [18].
+All 18 non-planar coils and all 18 TF coils were fabricated, with non-planar coil winding centers falling within a ± 0.5 mm tolerance band over ~90% of their circumference.
+In addition, all vacuum vessel components, consisting of three toroidal sectors and dozens of port extensions, were fabricated, and services including heating and cooling tubes, magnetic diagnostics, and temperature sensors were installed.

-The device assembly process starts with the construction of six modular coil half-period assemblies (HPAs), each consisting of three coils, one of each type.
-Two HPAs, one of which is pictured in Fig. 6, have been constructed, both within the ± 0.5 mm coil positioning tolerance allocated to the HPA step.
+The planned device assembly process starts with the construction of six non-planar coil half-period assemblies (HPAs), each consisting of three coils.
+Two HPAs, one of which is pictured in Fig. 4, have been constructed, both within the ± 0.5 mm coil positioning tolerance allocated to the HPA step.
 The next step will be the construction of three field period assemblies (FPA), starting with the installation of two HPAs over the ends of a vacuum vessel sector and joining them together.
-No FPAs have been constructed but a trial installation of a HPA over a vacuum vessel sector was performed (Fig. 7), validating the tooling and procedures for that step.
+No FPAs have been constructed but a trial installation of a HPA over a vacuum vessel sector was performed, validating the tooling and procedures for that step.